Download Printable Summary of the Minnesota MCA

 Get Your Child Ready for the MCA

-SchoolTutoring Academy’s MCA Tutoring Programs start with a free academic assessment with an Academic Director.
-Our flagship MCA Tutoring Program is available for $199.99/month which includes regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s MCA Tutoring Programs start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship MCA Tutoring Program is available starting at $199.99/month (about $25/hour) which includes regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.